raspberrypilearning/weather-station-guide/register.md

 # Registering your Weather Station

-If you have received a Raspberry Pi Weather Station, then your first task will be to register your school and Weather Station on the Raspberry Pi Oracle Database.
+If you have received a Raspberry Pi Weather Station, then your first task will be to register your school and Weather Station on the Raspberry Pi Oracle database.

 ## Registering your School

-1. Navigate to the [Raspberry Pi Oracle Database](https://apex.oracle.com/pls/apex/f?p=81290:LOGIN_DESKTOP:0:::::&tz=1:00), and click on the **Register** button.
+1. Navigate to the [Raspberry Pi Oracle database](https://apex.oracle.com/pls/apex/f?p=81290:LOGIN_DESKTOP:0:::::&tz=1:00), and click on the **Register** button.
    ![](images/register01.png)

 1. Now fill in your details, including your organisation's web address (URL) and whether you permit the Raspberry Pi Foundation to contact you.